 The Imaginary Museum presents the great formal and historical issues of art history in western and world art traditions, with emphasis on the styles of objective accuracy, formal order, emotion, and fantasy.

 The Visual Communication course series will introduce students to the technical and conceptual study of graphic design as a wide-ranging practice for the creation, reproduction, and dissemination of visual messages.
-In Visual Communication 2, students will explore these issues while developing fluency in web development using HTML, CSS, Dreamweaver and Flash.
-Prerequisites: ART 155 and ART 120.
+In Visual Communication II, students will explore these issues while developing fluency in web development using HTML, CSS, Dreamweaver and Flash.

 Introduction to Museum Studies presents the historical development of museums, their collection, exhibition and education functions, administration, physical facilities, fundraising and ethics.
 Particular attention will be given to issues of diversity and multiculturalism; relationship of museums to changing populations and disciplinary trends; and examination of diverse types of collections.
 USF's Thacher Gallery serves as the laboratory for this course.